actionml/docs.actionml.com/ur.md

 # The Universal Recommender

-The Universal Recommender (UR) is a new type of collaborative filtering recommender based on an algorithm that can use data from a wide variety of user taste indicators&mdash;it uses the Correlated Cross-Occurrence algorithm (CCO).
+The Universal Recommender (UR) is a new type of collaborative filtering recommender based on the Correlated Cross-Occurrence algorithm (CCO), which can use data from a wide variety of user taste indicators.
 Unlike the matrix factorization embodied in things like MLlib's ALS, The UR's CCO algorithm is able to **ingest any number of user actions, events, profile data, and contextual information**.
-It then serves results in a fast and scalable way.
-It also supports item properties for filtering and boosting recommendations and can therefor be considered a hybrid collaborative filtering and content-based recommender.
+It then serves results in realtime using realtime user data in a scalable way.
+It also supports business rules based on filtering and boosting matches in item properties.
+The UR can therefor be considered a hybrid collaborative filtering and content-based recommender.

-The use of multiple **types** of data fundamentally changes the way a recommender is used and, when employed correctly, will provide a significant increase in quality of recommendations vs. using only one "conversion event".
-Most recommenders, for instance, can only use one indicator of user taste a "purchase" event.
+The use of multiple **types** of data fundamentally changes the way a recommender this used and, when employed correctly, will provide a significant increase in quality of recommendations vs. using only one "conversion event".
+Most recommenders, for instance, can only use one indicator of user taste like a "purchase" event.
 Using all we know about a user and their context allows us to much better predict their preferences.

 Not only does this data give lift to recommendation quality but it allows users who have little or no conversions to get recommendations.
-Therefore is can be used in places where conversions not as common.
+Therefore is can be used in places where conversions are not as common.
 It also allows us to enrich preference indicators by extracting entities for text or learning topics and inferring preferences when users read something from a topic.

-Even though this may sound complex, the Universal Recommender can be used well in more typical cases with no complex setup.
+Even though this may sound complex, the Universal Recommender can be used well in most typical cases with no complex setup.

 ## Quick Start